How to :: Lead a good Kick Off¶

-This exercice will be usefull as well for your presentation of the app to personalise your speech!
+This exercise will be useful as well for your presentation of the app to personalize your speech!

 Data and Updating¶

 - What are their data sources?

 - At which frequency want they update data ?

 - Identify your data contacts to plan the Data Kick off